-Program surveys will include retention questions and informal surveys will be available during the year so students can provide data.
+Program surveys include retention questions and informal surveys are available during the year so students can provide feedback.

-Retention rates from the TOM system will be provided at the beginning of each school year to the faculty member who will use that data to set goals to increase retention.
-During the faculty member's formal evaluation period, a review of the data will take place.
+Retention rates from the TOM system will be provided at the beginning of each school year to the faculty who use that data to set goals to increase retention.
+During the faculty member's formal evaluation period, a review of the data occurs.